project-hadron/discovery-capability/docs/source/intent_actions/index.rst

 * FeatureTransform: Transformation of data for model optimisation.
 * AutoML: Automatically run model predictions.

-The diagram illustrates a typical workflow for stakeholders and data science teams looking to implement business objectives.
-Highlighted within the diagram are where the capability components sit within the workflow.
+To give context, the diagram illustrates a typical workflow for Machine Learning looking to implement business objectives.
+Highlighted within the diagram are where the capability action intent apply within the workflow.

 .. image:: /source/_images/fundamentals/ml_flow.png
   :align: center
   :width: 800

-ref: UML Machine Learning flow diagram
+* UML Machine Learning flow diagram

-The rectangles with a dotted outline box, that surround the processes, represent the components used at that point within the workflow.
+The rectangles with a dotted outline box, that surround the processes, represent the action intent used at that point within the workflow.
 Found within the rectangle is the name of the component used.
-This may not fit every workflow but when building a model, be it for production or as a proof of concept, each of these capabilities are at the core of any model build.
+This may not fit every workflow but when building a ML solution, be it for production or as a proof of concept, each of these capabilities are at the core of any model build.

 Feature Selection
 -----------------